mlswg/mls-protocol/draft-ietf-mls-protocol.md

 enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.

-When a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.
+As shown above, when a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.

 ## Direct Paths